bitnami/charts/bitnami/argo-cd/README.md

 ### To 3.0.0

-This major update the Redis&trade; subchart to its newest major, 16.0.0.
+This major update the Redis&reg; subchart to its newest major, 16.0.0.
 [Here](https://github.com/bitnami/charts/tree/master/bitnami/redis#to-1600) you can find more info about the specific changes.

 Additionally, this chart has been standardised adding features from other charts.

 ### To 2.0.0

-This major update the Redis&trade; subchart to its newest major, 15.0.0.
+This major update the Redis&reg; subchart to its newest major, 15.0.0.
 [Here](https://github.com/bitnami/charts/tree/master/bitnami/redis#to-1500) you can find more info about the specific changes.

 ### To 1.0.0